garrandall/popular-music-data/tracks/la-raza-kid-frost.md

 Cruising in the calle, headed for the bolo
 No want to go with me, so I had to go solo
 And when I go out alone I'm packed
-I don’t sweat the chavalas when I know that I’m strapped Every time that I pack my piece
+I don 't sweat the chavalas when I know that I 'm strapped Every time that I pack my piece
 I pull it out quick, all the nonsense will cease
 Just like the song when you're 18 With A Bullet